 Medication status at week 12:

 Patient testimonial: "When the diabetes nurse mentioned insulin, something snapped.
 I thought: there has to be another way.
 I found the first week difficult — I won't pretend otherwise.
 I missed my toast, my biscuits, my evening beer.
 But when I saw my blood glucose readings falling within three days — from 12 to 7, then to 6 — I knew something real was happening.
 By week three, I was sleeping through the night for the first time in years.
 By week six, my trousers didn't fit.
 By week twelve, I played football in the garden with my grandkids and didn't stop once.
-My GP said my HbA1c is now in the prediabetic range.
-I'm not 'a diabetic who's controlling it well' — I'm someone who reversed it.
-That's a different thing entirely.
-That's hope."
+My GP said my HbA1c is now in the prediabetic range and we're reviewing the last of my medication together.
+I feel like I've got my life back, and that's everything."

 | Node | Initial Score | Week 12 Score | Change | Clinical Rationale for Change |